 Motherboards have dual in-line memory module (DIMM) slots which are where you mount your RAM modules.
 Most gaming motherboards come with 4 DIMM modules and will support up to 64GB in RAM if you’re so inclined to turn your PC rig into a powerful beast.

 Permanent storage is a big concern for video editors, 3D animators, and pretty much anyone who works with large files daily.
 When it comes to permanent storage hardware you have two options: hard disk drives (HDDs) or solid-state drives (SDDs).
 The former is cheaper but the latter is faster when it comes to reading and writing data.

 If you prefer SSDs, then you have two options: SATA or NVM Express (NVMe).
 The latter is much faster than the former, reaching up to 3GB/s and 1.5GB/s in read and write speeds while most SATA drives aren’t even half as fast.
 For most modern NVMe drives, you’ll need an M.2 connector on your motherboard.

 What do I think is the best mobo for Ryzen 5 2600?

 All things considered, I would go with the MSI Gaming Plus X470.
 I already own its B450 counterpart and I just think this is a step above it.
 It’s got 3 graphics card slots which is great if I wanted to add more in the future plus it can take more RAM and is better optimized for overclocking.

 Out of all the motherboards on this list, I would also recommend it as the best motherboard for 2600x, which is more powerful than the Ryzen 2600, especially in terms of clock speeds.

-But what’s YOUR pick from the motherboards on this list?
-Let me know in the comments below.
-Also, feel free to share this article if you found it helpful.
+Feel free to share this article if you found it helpful.